Crypto Adoption Around The World: Dominican Republic

 Factors Driving Adoption

-Traditional financial setbacks, such as incurring losses after each transaction and high credit card payment costs, are pushing Dominicans, especially its youth, to explore other payment alternatives, such as cryptocurrencies.
+Traditional financial setbacks, such as incurring losses after each transaction and high credit card payment costs, are pushing Dominicans, especially their youth, to explore other payment alternatives, such as cryptocurrencies.

-About 49% of adults on this island remain unbanked or underbanked.
+About 49.7% of the population aged 15+ in the Dominican Republic remains unbanked or underbanked.
 Even the capital, Santo Domingo, faces this significant problem with numbers on the increase.
 The traditional banking experience is not appealing.
 The process and requirements to own bank accounts are quite cumbersome, forcing citizens to explore other alternatives.

 The yearly influx of international tourists creates an avenue of seamless payment alternatives, such as virtual currencies.
 Businesses that mostly provide services to these tourists are forced to be open-minded about this emerging technology.